 A PIA is a dynamic tool that should be regularly reviewed and updated throughout the development and implementation of an AI system or project.
 This is because the privacy risks may change as the AI system or project changes its inputs, outputs and impacts.
-Frequent reviews and updates to PIAs on AI systems and projects will help to keep track of and address these changes.
+Frequent reviews and updates to PIAs on AI systems and projects will help to keep track of, and address, these changes.
+It is advisable to conduct fresh PIAs (or PIA updates) at decision points such as before a purchase, before a system is launched, when a system is being reconfigured, when a new use case is being considered, or when a vendor contract is due for renewal.
+Agencies should ensure each use case being contemplated is assessed on its own merits against the IPPs and HPPs.